 Special consideration should be given to the vulnerable, including the young and elderly, in all conditions of severe weather.

 The Meteorological Office is responsible for issuing severe weather warnings, which are widely shared with the public and professional partners through the media and via their website.

 What to do in severe weather?

 Follow the guidance on what to do in the event of severe weather provided by the Meteorological Office, by following the links below:

 - Preparing and recovering from flooding.
 Also see our Flooding section

 Travel conditions and information during severe weather are provided below:

 Driving in severe weather conditions is to be avoided where possible.
-The Highways Agency offer additional advice regarding travelling by car.
+The Met Office, driving in severe weather page offer additional advice regarding travelling by car.